SparkliTwizzl/plurality-utilities/documentation/docs/user-guide/modules/text-shortcut-script-generation/petrichor-script.md

 - `[pronoun]`
 - `[tag]`

+Additional features are supported via subtokens.

+If no subtokens are used, this token does not need a body.

 !!! note

 	By default, you cannot use the `[` or `]` symbols in a template.
 Use [escape characters](../../getting-started/command-usage.html#escape-characters) to circumvent this.

-Additional features are supported via subtokens.

-If no subtokens are used, this token does not need a body.
+!!! warning

+	You cannot use `::` in a hotstring due to the way AutoHotkey hotstrings work.

+	Petrichor will allow you to do it, but the generated shortcuts will not work.

 ???+ important "Restrictions"